cloud-native-everything/srlinux-ansible-lab/README.md

+#REQUIRES UPDATE.
+DO NOT USE!!!
+#REQUIRES UPDATE.
+DO NOT USE!!!
+#REQUIRES UPDATE.
+DO NOT USE!!!

 # Intro
 IMPORTANT: If you havent installed containerlab in advance, stop right here.
 More details at https://containerlab.srlinux.dev/
 Create a Kubernetes lab on top of srlinux container lab for testing purposes